m-murasovs/actor-github-champion/README.md

 ## What it doesn't do

-This actor **doesn't count the number of additions, deletions, and commits** when it calculates the winner.
-Some of us commit everything, others like the one-commit-fits-all approach.
+This actor **doesn't include the number of additions, deletions, and commits** in its calculation.
+Some of us commit everything, others like to bundle it all into one.
 Some of us do package updates, which amount to thousands of added and deleted lines.

 ## Input